Lance Reddick

-Lance Solomon Reddick (June 7, 1962 – March 17, 2023) was an American actor and musician.
-He was best known for playing Cedric Daniels in The Wire (2002–2008), Phillip Broyles in Fringe (2008–2013), and Chief Irvin Irving in Bosch (2014–2020).
-In film, he was best known for starring as Charon in the John Wick franchise (2014–2023) and David Gentry in Angel Has Fallen (2019).
+Lance Solomon Reddick (June 7, 1962 – March 17, 2023) was an American actor.
+He portrayed Cedric Daniels in The Wire (2002–2008), Phillip Broyles in Fringe (2008–2013), and Chief Irvin Irving in Bosch (2014–2020).
+In film, he played Charon in the John Wick franchise (2014–2025) and General Caulfield in White House Down (2013).

-He was also known for portraying Detective Johnny Basil on Oz (1997–2003), Matthew Abaddon in Lost (2004–2010), and Albert Wesker in the Netflix series Resident Evil (2022).
+He also portrayed Detective Johnny Basil in the fourth season of Oz, Matthew Abaddon in Lost (2004–2010), Albert Wesker and his clones in the Netflix series Resident Evil (2022), and Zeus in Percy Jackson and the Olympians (2024), the latter of which was released posthumously and earned him a Children's and Family Emmy Award for Outstanding Supporting Performer nomination.
 He provided the voice and likeness for video game characters Martin Hatch in Quantum Break, Sylens in Horizon Zero Dawn and Horizon Forbidden West, and Commander Zavala in the Destiny franchise.

 Early life

-Lance Solomon Reddick was born in Baltimore, Maryland, the son of Dorothy Gee and Solomon Reddick.
+Lance Solomon Reddick was born on June 7, 1962, in Baltimore, Maryland, the son of Dorothy Gee and Solomon Reddick.
 He attended Friends School of Baltimore.
-As a teenager, he studied music at the Peabody Preparatory Institute and a summer program teaching music theory and composition at the Walden School.
+As a teenager, he studied music at the Peabody Institute, and studied music theory and composition during a summer program at The Walden School.
 Reddick studied classical music composition at University of Rochester's Eastman School of Music, earning a Bachelor of Music degree.
-He moved to Boston, Massachusetts in the 1980s.
+He moved to Boston, Massachusetts, in the 1980s.
 Reddick attended the Yale School of Drama in the early 1990s, receiving a Master of Fine Arts degree in 1994.

 Career

-Reddick was cast as Cedric Daniels in the HBO series The Wire, having auditioned also for the roles of Bubbles and Bunk Moreland.
+Reddick was cast as Cedric Daniels in the HBO series The Wire, having also auditioned for the roles of Bubbles and Bunk Moreland.
 He joined ABC's series Lost in 2008, where he played Matthew Abaddon, an employee of Charles Widmore, in multiple episodes.
 He was the third of five actors from the HBO series Oz to star in the drama.
-The Lost producers Damon Lindelof and Carlton Cuse were interested in Reddick for the part of Mr. Eko, but he was busy filming The Wire.
+Producers Damon Lindelof and Carlton Cuse considered Reddick for the role of Mr. Eko, but he was busy filming The Wire.

-Reddick released his debut album Contemplations & Remembrances in 2007, and in early 2008, he was cast in a key role in the pilot of Fringe in which his fellow Oz actor, Kirk Acevedo, also had a regular role.
+Reddick released his debut album Contemplations & Remembrances in 2007, and in early 2008, he was cast in a key role in the pilot of Fringe, in which his fellow Oz actor Kirk Acevedo also had a regular role.
 Reddick played Phillip Broyles, the head of an FBI department investigating paranormal activities.
 Reddick described this character as "a real hard-ass, but he's also one of the good guys."
 Like Lost, Fringe was co-created and produced by J. J. Abrams.
 There was some doubt about whether Reddick could appear in both Lost and Fringe in the 2008–2009 television season.
 However, Abrams stated that, even though Reddick was a series regular on Fringe, he would do episodes of Lost whenever required.
 Reddick appeared in the 2013 thriller White House Down.
 He starred in the YouTube web series DR0NE, where he was also credited as a co-producer.